j6nca/notes/docs/projects/homelab/hardware.md

 **The N100s are SMT-less.** All four cores are efficiency cores with no hyperthreading, so the cluster's 28 cores yield only 36 threads — the extra 8 come entirely from the two 3550H nodes.
 Worth remembering when setting CPU requests: there's less thread headroom than the core count suggests.

 **The two GMKtec nodes are the memory floor** at 8 GB each.
 On a 7-node cluster that's where memory-hungry pods will get evicted first; probably worth either upgrading those SODIMMs or tainting them for lightweight workloads.

+> [!todo] Cluster hostnames still unassigned. `mentat` opens a Dune naming theme if I want one for the seven cluster nodes — plenty of material for control-plane vs worker roles.

 ![Server rack](../../diagrams/homelab_hardware.drawio)